 Everyone has heard that hemorrhoids can bleed, itch, and burn.
 They may even protrude out of your anus.
 But what about tailbone pain?
-Tailbone pain is that sharp or dull discomfort that you might feel during prolonged sitting, walking or even while sleeping.
+Tailbone pain is that sharp or dull discomfort you might feel during prolonged sitting, walking, or sleeping.

-As it turns out, tailbone pain is one of the most common complaints heard in our proctology practice.
-And other colon and rectal surgeons report that their clients often suffer tailbone pain, as well.
+As it turns out, tailbone pain is one of the most common complaints amongst patients in our proctology practice.
+And other colon and rectal surgeons report that their patients often suffer tailbone pain, as well.

 Hemorrhoids have many symptoms.
 There are some well-known, classic symptoms of hemorrhoids that are almost unavoidable and universally understood as a part of suffering through the condition.
 These symptoms include:

 - Painless rectal bleeding, especially if you have internal hemorrhoids